Cedar Ridge Elementary

 PARENT CONFERENCE: Parents may be asked to come and conference with the teacher and student based on frequency and severity of behaviors.

 SCHOOL COUNSELOR REFERRAL: Students may be referred to the School Counselor to learn skills which may assist in changing his/her behavior.
-Parents will be notified and permission granted prior to the Counselor working with students.
+Parents will be notified and permission must be granted prior to the Counselor working with students.
+Parents can also initiate the counselor working with their child.
+Our counselor is Kirsten Farrell.
+You can contact her at email@example.com

 BEHAVIOR CONTRACT: Based on frequency and severity of behaviors, the student may be put on a behavior contract/plan which will be developed by the teacher, school counselor, administration, and parent.

-OFFICE REFERRAL: An automatic office referral will be made in situations where the safety of the student or others is compromised, such as bringing a weapon or fascimile of a weapon to school, fighting or aggression, physical/verbal conflict, vandalism, leaving school grounds, or threat of physical harm.
-An office referral may also be made if the student has received 3 or more "think times' in a year.
-Depending on the situation of the offense school suspension may be necessary.
-Parents will ALWAYS be notified before this happens.
+OFFICE REFERRAL: An automatic office referral will be made in situations where the safety of the student or others is compromised, such as bringing a weapon or facsimile of a weapon to school, fighting or aggression, physical/verbal conflict, vandalism, leaving school grounds, or threat of physical harm.

 All individual student behavior plans supersede this school-wide behavior plan.